On this page

 Nearly 100,000 professionals make up the Greater Chicago registered nurse workforce, and this number is only expected to grow in the coming years.
 Whether you’re just starting your nursing career or you’ve been in the field for decades and want to upgrade your credentials, Chicago has plenty of nursing programs to help you meet your goals.

 To help you make an informed and confident decision, this page highlights top programs at every academic level, reviews job and salary projections, and connects you with meaningful resources.
-Start your Chicago nursing school search below.
+Start your Chicago nursing school search below by reading on to see which schools made our list.

 Loyola University Chicago